VIC.GOV.AU | Policy and Advisory Library

 School councils have the authority to develop dress codes for their students, including:

-• clothing for specific activities (such as sport, laboratory experiments, bags)
+• identifying clothing to be worn for specific activities (such as sport, laboratory experiments, bags)

-• methods of enforcement (provided they are consistent with department and local school policies on student behaviour and engagement).
+• determining methods of enforcement (provided they are consistent with department and local school policies on behaviour and student engagement).

 Dress code consultation

-School councils must consult with the school community when developing and reviewing student dress codes and must provide an opportunity for a variety of viewpoints of parents or carers, teachers and students to be expressed.
+School councils must consult with the school community when developing and reviewing student dress codes and must provide an opportunity for a variety of viewpoints of parents/carers, teachers and students to be expressed.
+The purpose of the consultation is to ensure that the dress code is appropriate for the school community, noting that communities are diverse and can change over time.

 The school council should carefully consider the forms of consultation that will be undertaken in developing or reviewing a dress code.
 Please refer to the Developing and reviewing dress codes section of the Guidance tab for further advice regarding modes of consultation.